barra81/keyAD/README.md

 keyAD
 =====

-destroy vehicle remotly(if key is present and OWNER) via any item configured in extraRc.hpp
+destroy vehicle remotly(if key is present and OWNER) via any item configured in extraRC.hpp